jfree/skijagraphics2d/README.md

 - fonts
   - mapping of Java logical fonts to physical fonts
-- the `create()` method is not yet managing the user clip correctly, causing problems in the Swing UI / SteelSeries test and also omitting the legend in the 3D chart sample.
+- the `create()` method is not yet managing the user clip correctly, causing problems in the Swing UI / SteelSeries test.

 Aside from those points, the results are already very promising.